younginnovations/problem-statements/clean-up-contracts-data-xml/README.md

 ——

-Your script should read  two files [contracts.csv](contracts.csv) and [awards.csv](awards.csv) and generates combined XML file [final.xml](final.xml) and print the following output in the screen.
+Your script should read  two files [contracts.csv](contracts.csv) and [awards.csv](awards.csv) and generates combined XML file [final.xml](final.xml) and prints the following output in the screen.
 Make sure the generated XML file is valid and opens in your browser without any error.

 `Total Amount of closed contracts: 700000`